 - Digital Literacy and Digital Inclusion Programs - Assist in coordination of government programs of increasing awareness of the use of ICT services and applications. - Providing training on digital literacy and also how ICT services can help improve the day-to-day life of rural communities and stimulate the development of the local demand and the local development of ICT services and applications. - Promote local entrepreneurial and managerial capabilities by providing digital literacy skills to managers or potential managers of local ICT enterprises to ensure sustainability of service provision. - Include Schools and Libraries in any Digital Literacy and Inclusion programs.
-These locations can be effective partners in helping these programs to succeed. - Ensure that Schools and Libraries have preferential access to broadband - Economic subsidies; - Deployment of public access centers; - Development of eGovernment applications to promote adoption of broadband
+These locations can be effective partners in helping these programs to succeed. - Economic subsidies; - Deployment of public access centers; - Development of eGovernment applications to promote adoption of broadband